 - 1 tsp Tony Chachere's Original Creole Seasoning

 - 2 tbsp honey

-Use a brush to apply a good coating of the sauce to each ear of corn
+- Use a brush (baster) to apply a good coating of the sauce to each ear of corn.

-Place each ear of corn on the grill at 350 F
+- Place each ear of corn on the grill.

-Cook the corn for 30 minutes while flipping after each 10-minute increment.
-Apply a new count of sauce after each flip.
+- Cook the corn for 30 minutes while flipping after each 10-minute increment.
+Apply a new coating of sauce after each flip.

 - Remove from heat.

 This recipe was originally published in 2019 and was updated in 2022.

 Nutritional information is provided as a courtesy to my readers.
 I'm not a nutritionist and I don't guarantee the accuracy of this data.
 The data may differ according to the brands I used versus the brands you use.
 To calculate the data yourself using your brands, try using an online nutrition calculator or app.